jrouwe/JoltPhysics/Docs/Architecture.md

 			... // Error handling
 	}

-Note that after you call Create, the shape is cached and ShapeSettings keeps a reference to your shape.
+Note that after you call Create, the shape is cached and ShapeSettings keeps a reference to your shape (see @ref memory-management).
 If you call Create again, the same shape will be returned regardless of what changed to the settings object.

 ### Saving Shapes {#saving-shapes}